-A Berlin investor company found UX Studio and gave us two months to completely rethink and redesign Bebino, their online baby diary web application.
+A Berlin investor company found our UX company and gave us two months to completely rethink and redesign Bebino, their online baby diary web application.
 The goals were to collect the most validated learning about users with the least effort, decide which features to keep and which to kill, and redesign the website based on user needs.

 Step 1: Define how people currently solve a problem